smashingboxes/taperole/README.md

 Basic nginx installation, configured to work with unicorns running on the same box

+This looks for the `fe_app` variable, and either configures nginx to serve `./public` from a rails app or `./dist` from an angular app at the root of the site.

 ### app\_server

 Runs unicorns executing app code